UniTime/unitime-doc/edit-role.md

 ## Screen Description

-The Edit Role page can be used to change an existing role or to delete it.
+The Add and Edit Role pages can be used to change an existing role or to delete it.
 Such a role can be assigned to UniTime managers ([Timetable Managers](timetable-managers) page) or instructors ([Instructor Roles](instructor-roles) page).
 Permissions of a role can be defined on the [Permissions](permissions) page.
-See [Roles](roles) page for more details.
+See [Roles](roles) page for more detail.

 ![Edit Role](images/edit-role-1.png){:class='screenshot'}

-The user needs to have Role Edit permission to be able to edit roles.
+The user needs to have the Role Edit permission to be able to edit roles.
 A role can be only deleted if there is no instructor or manager using the role.
 The four basic roles (anonymous, no role, student, and instructor) cannot be deleted.

 ## Details